DJ Got Us Fallin' in Love: Chart performance

 In the United States, the song debuted at number nineteen on the Billboard Hot 100 on the week ending December 21, 2010.
 It became Usher's second top-20 debut of 2010, after "OMG" opened at number fourteen in April.
 On the week ending December 24, 2010 "DJ Got Us Fallin' in Love" was positioned at number five.
 It was the first time that Usher—as a lead artist—had four singles on the top-40 of the Hot 100 simultaneously, with "OMG" at number twenty, "There Goes My Baby" at thirty-three and "Hot Tottie" at twenty-five.
 "DJ Got Us Fallin' in Love" remained on the Hot 100 for thirty weeks before dropping out, and peaked at number four, becoming Usher's sixteenth top-ten hit.
 The song peaked at number two on the Pop Songs Chart, and twelve on the Adult Pop Songs Chart.
 On the Hot 100 year-end charts for 2010 and 2011, it reached number twenty-two and sixty-five, respectively.

-"DJ Got Us Fallin' in Love" peaked at number two on the Canadian Hot 100 chart, and was certified 2 times Platinum by the Canadian Recording Industry Association (CRIA), for shipments of over 160,000 copies.
-It peaked at number three on the Australian Singles Charts, and received a six times Platinum certification by the Australian Recording Industry Association (ARIA).
-The song reached number four on the New Zealand Singles Chart, and was certified Platinum by the Recording Industry Association of New Zealand (RIANZ).
+"DJ Got Us Fallin' in Love" peaked at number two on the Canadian Hot 100 chart, and was certified two-times Platinum by the Canadian Recording Industry Association (CRIA), for shipments of over 160,000 copies.
+It peaked at number three on the Australian Singles Charts, and received a six-times Platinum certification by the Australian Recording Industry Association (ARIA).
+The song reached number four on the New Zealand Singles Chart, and was certified four-times Platinum by the Recorded Music New Zealand (RMNZ).
 "DJ Got Us Fallin' in Love" was certified Platinum in the regions of México and Switzerland, by the AMPROFON and IFPI, respectively.
 The song achieved success in Europe, peaking at number three on the European Hot 100.
 Internationally "DJ Got Us Fallin' in Love" reached the top-ten in over fifteen countries, becoming one of Usher's most successful singles.
 It peaked in the top five in Japan, Hungary, France, Switzerland, Germany and Austria.

 By February 2011, the song had reached 3 million in digital sales, according to Nielsen SoundScan, making it the second single of 2010 for both Usher and Pitbull to achieve the figure (Usher's "OMG" sold 3,957,000 copies, while "I Like It" performed by lead artist Enrique Iglesias sold 3,197,000).
 It reached its 4 million sales mark in the US in April 2013.
 As of June 2014, the song has sold 4,198,000 copies in the US.